isomerpages/mlaw-corp/_covid19/15-FAQ.md

 **i.
 My landlord terminated my lease / evicted me before the Act commenced.
 Does the Act apply to me?**

-* Part 2 of the Act on Temporary Relief for Inability to Perform Contracts commenced on [20 April 2020].
+* Part 2 of the [Act](https://sso.agc.gov.sg/act/covid19tma2020){:target="_blank"} on Temporary Relief for Inability to Perform Contracts commenced on 20 April 2020.
 It does not apply to terminations or evictions that occurred before that date.

 * If you believe that your landlord has breached the terms of the tenancy agreement, please seek legal advice.